 It’s been a while since the world first started hearing about Denial of Service attacks.
 It was February 2000, and in the space of just one week, major websites like Yahoo!, eBay, CNN, E-Trade, and Amazon were experiencing inexplicable outages that lasted for more than an hour in some cases.
 And those outages were costing them millions of dollars in lost revenues.

 A little investigating, combined with loose lips on the part of the offender, eventually pointed law enforcement to a 15-year-old Canadian high school student going by the handle MafiaBoy.

 That was the first time the public and most businesses became aware of the simplicity and power of Denial of Service Attacks.
 And nearly 15 years later they’re still a very potent treat to businesses of all sizes.

 So what is the dreaded DDoS?
-A Distributed Denial of Service attack usually starts with hackers infecting thousands or even millions of unprotected servers and personal computers and turning them into zombies or bots.
-All these botted computers combine to create a massive network or botnet of compromised computers that will do whatever the hacker, sometimes called a bot herder, asks them to.
+A Distributed Denial of Service attack usually starts with hackers infecting thousands or even millions of unprotected servers and computers.
+And then turning them into zombies or bots.
+All these botted computers combine to create a massive network or botnet of compromised computers.
+They will do whatever the hacker, sometimes called a bot herder, asks them to.